Home » HypoGal, Disability Insurance, Sheehan’s Syndrome and Relapsing Polychondritis

 I am also extremely fortunate to live in a time where I have access to information, i.e., The Internet.

-Through the compassionate Sheehan's online group, I found knowledge, compassion, and a place to connect emotionally.
+Through the compassionate Sheehan's online group, I found knowledge, compassion, and a place where I was able to connect emotionally.

-Within this group, I can find an Endocrinologist who specializes in the pituitary gland.
+Within this group, I find an Endocrinologist who specializes in the pituitary gland.

 Most Endocrinologists specialize in Diabetes, and a limited amount of Endocrinologists have pituitary patients.

-Most doctors and Endocrinologists never have a Sheehan's Syndrome patient.
+Most doctors and Endocrinologists never had a Sheehan's Syndrome patient.

 Older medical books state Sheehan Syndrome patients can live a "normal life" with medication.

-However, I have never heard of or met a person with Sheehan's Syndrome that lives everyday life.
+However, I have never heard of or met a person with Sheehan's Syndrome that lives everyday life well.

 Pulmonary Embolism's 2003